BerkeleyML/berkeleyml.github.io/index.md

   </div>
 </div>

-- Our course staff email is [cs189-instructors@berkeley.edu](mailto:{{cs189-instructors@berkeley.edu}}).
+- Course staff email: [cs189-instructors@berkeley.edu](mailto:{{cs189-instructors@berkeley.edu}}).
 This email is monitored by the instructors, the head TAs, and a few lead TAs.

+[Lecture Zoom Link (Tuesdays and Thursdays 2pm-3:30pm)](https://berkeley.zoom.us/j/6324076985){:target="_blank" .btn .btn-blue .mr-1 }

 {: .highlight }

 > Welcome to [Week {{page.currWeekNumber}}](#week-{{page.currWeekNumber}}) of CS 189/289A!

+{: .highlight }

+> **Warning:** This webpage for Spring 2026 is under construction.
+There may be misleading information from past semesters on other parts of this website that are no longer true.

 <!-- > Lectures will be broadcast at this [link](https://berkeley.zoom.us/j/92596950563). -->